 - 1/4 cup loosely packed fresh mint leaves about 20 mint leaves

 Smoothie Bowl Base:

 - 2 frozen bananas

 - 1/2 navel orange peeled

 - 1/2 sumo orange segmented

 - Fresh mint leaves

-- Top with segmented navel orange, sumo orange, fresh blueberries, sliced kiwi, coconut flakes, and fresh mint leaves.
+- Pour the blended mixture into two large bowls, and top each bowl with wedges of oranges, blueberries, sliced kiwi, coconut flakes, and fresh mint leaves.
 Sprinkle mint sugar over the top and serve immediately.